Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 }
 ```

-&nbsp;&nbsp;&nbsp;With that in running the project should open up a blank window for a couple seconds and there should be a couple warnings.
+&nbsp;&nbsp;&nbsp;With that in, running the project should open up a blank window for a couple seconds and there should be a couple warnings in the build messages.
 The warnings are about argc and argv not being used.
 They from what I can tell don't matter and are in because SDL requires them for compatibility reasons.
 AS for it staying up for those couple seconds this is because of the SDL_Delay command.
-It accepts an int representing the number of milliseconds to delay so 2000 will delay by 2 seconds.
+It accepts an int representing the number of milliseconds to delay.
 Of course this causes the window to be unresponsive but its just for testing at this point so that is okay.
 Now to actually load a texture.